-Buckskin Gulch is considered to be the longest and deepest slot canyon in the southwestern U.S., extending through the Utah desert and across the Paria River.
+Buckskin Gulch (U.S.)Buckskin Gulch is considered to be the longest and deepest slot canyon in the southwestern U.S., extending through the Utah desert and across the Paria River.
 It’s also a tight squeeze — in some areas, the path is only 10 feet wide.
 Despite that, the Buckskin Gulch provides travelers with an awe-inspiring path through southern Utah and amazing views of the canyon.

 Kalalau Trail (U.S.)The Kalalau Trail runs along Na Pali Coast — considered by some to be the most beautiful coastline in the world — on the Hawaiian island of Kauai.
 Hikers will walk through jungles, sea caves and valleys to witness the beautiful Hanakapiai Beach, Kee Beach and Hanakapiai Falls.
 This hike is about both the journey and the destination.

-Kungsleden, translated, means “The King’s Trail.”
+Kungsleden (Sweden)Kungsleden, translated, means “The King’s Trail.”
 About 270 miles long, this trail winds its way through northern Sweden and was created in order for more travelers to admire the beauty of Swedish Lapland.
 The route travels through or around Kebnekaise, Sweden’s highest mountain, Sarek National Park and the valley of Tjaktjavagge, enabling hikers to explore glaciers, forests and tundra.
 Huts are conveniently placed around the trail for rest spots, and camping along the trail is encouraged.

-Mount Fitz Roy Trek is one of the most popular hiking trails in Patagonia and offers stunning views of Mount Fitz Roy and Lago de los Tres.
+Mount Fitz Roy Trek (Argentina)Mount Fitz Roy Trek is one of the most popular hiking trails in Patagonia and offers stunning views of Mount Fitz Roy and Lago de los Tres.
 Located in Parque Nacional Los Glaciers, Mount Fitz Roy is the largest icecap that is not located in a polar region.
 The trail also hits Cerro Electrico, Cerro Torre and several forests and fields of wildflowers.

 Pays Dogon (Mali)Dogon Country is a UNESCO World Heritage Site, and it’s easy to see why with its sandstone cliffs, vistas and sand dunes.
 Hiking along Pays Dogon is a rewarding experience for animal-lovers — along the way trekkers will run into several bird species and maybe even a crocodile or two.

 Snowman Trek (Bhutan)The Snowman Trek takes clients on a high-altitude hike through the valleys of Bhutan for an up-close experience of the country’s beautiful scenery and Buddhist-influenced culture.
 Upon reaching the highest peaks in Bhutan, trekkers will pass Buddhist monasteries and remote villages that have been perfectly preserved in time.
 Despite being a rather difficult journey, the Snowman Trek is worth the challenge.

-Torres del Paine National Park is a UNESCO Biosphere Reserve and has been popular with hikers for decades.
+Torres del Paine (Chile)Torres del Paine National Park is a UNESCO Biosphere Reserve and has been popular with hikers for decades.
 The “W” route — named for the letter it most resembles — is the most popular trail and takes travelers from Glacier Grey to Torres del Paine.
 Along the way, trekkers will experience Frenchman’s Valley, considered to have some of the best scenery in the entire park.